NikhilSKashyap/NikhilSKashyap/README.md

 Update: I will be flying to University of Washington, Seattle for Fall 2022 to pursue my Masters in Electrical Engineering.

+Update: I started working as a fully funded RA at (unBIASED lab)[https://www.unbiased.health/team].

 Update: I'm looking for summer 2023 internships in Data Science & Machine Learning.

+Update: I interned at Brainchip as a Solutions Architect over the summer 2023.

+Update: My paper on leveraging LLMs for HAR was accepted at GenAI4PC symposium at UbicComp 2023.
+I presented my work to fellow researchers at Cancun, Mexico.

+Update: I'm looking for Full Time roles in MLE/DS, TPM for ML/DS teams.
 <br>
 <br>

 **INTERESTS**